 Note, this course is not available to international students on student visas.

-If you have completed a similar subject – for example, Introduction to Forensic Science – at another university, providing it was passed as part of an equivalent postgraduate course, you may apply for a credit for that unit.
+If you have completed a similar subject – for example, Forensic DNA Analysis – at another university, providing it was passed as part of an equivalent postgraduate course, you may apply for a credit for that unit.
 If you completed a similar unit as part of an undergraduate degree, you will not be granted an exemption.

 All applicants are also required to produce a National Criminal Record History Check (no more than 12 months old) and proof of current tetanus protection.

 All applicants for UWA coursework programs must demonstrate a minimum level of English Language Competence.